Meteor-Community-Packages/meteor-autoform/README.md

 You can optionally use it with the [collection2](https://github.com/aldeed/meteor-collection2) package, which you have to add to your app yourself.

+*Note: If you're using Meteor UI, use the `ui` branch of autoform.*

 ## Installation

 Install using Meteorite.
 When in a Meteorite-managed app directory, enter: